The archive

 The spare change app

 Round-up apps donate the change from every card transaction to charity.
-Pennies per purchase add up to hundreds per year.
-Painless by design, effective if you choose the right recipient.
+Pennies per purchase add up to hundreds a year, painless by design.

 2 May 2026 · 6 min read